jnyo/til/aws/system-manager/session-manager/configure-iam-policy-for-session-manager-user.md

-# Configure Iam Policy For Session Manager User
+# Configure Iam Policy for Session Manager user

 - restrict access to a specific instance
 - restrict access by IP